andybroomfield/govuk_notify/modules/govuk_notify_views_backend/README.txt

 README.txt
 ==========

-GovUK Notify Provides a Views Backend for displaying message notifications using view.
+GovUK Notify Provides a Views Backend for displaying message delivery notifications using views.